illy777/project_lab/README.md

 ## Development

-If you want to further develop the project you should use poetry for dependency management.
-You can find detailed instructions on how to use poetry [here](https://python-poetry.org/docs/basic-usage/).
+For dependency management the project uses poetry.
+Detailed instructions on how to use poetry can be found [here](https://python-poetry.org/docs/basic-usage/).

 Quick overview (terminal):